Fall 2024 applications are open and the deadline will be December 1, 2023.

 - Reasons for applying to the program

 - A description of your scientific interests and a list of faculty whose research interests are compatible with your own.
 (Although it is not essential to have specific research interests at this point, it is important that students admitted to the Program have several potential research advisors.
-Details about participating faculty can be found here.)
+Details about participating faculty can be found here).

 Three Letters of Recommendation

 Your recommenders must submit your letters of recommendation by the December 1 deadline.
-Please note that notification emails will indicate "University of Utah - Graduate" as the sender but will come from firstname.lastname@example.org.
+Please note that notification emails will indicate "The University of Utah Office of Admissions" as the sender and will come from firstname.lastname@example.org.
 If your recommenders use a spam-blocking tool, please ask them to add this email address to their list of known/safe addresses.

 We recommend adding the deadline of December 1 in the personal note section at the bottom when you add a recommendation provider.
 You can log back into your application and resend the recommender notification.
 You can also add new recommenders and make some edits to previously added recommender provider information.